Preview: Wolves vs. Pelicans | Minnesota Timberwolves

 Preview: Wolves vs. Pelicans

-The Minnesota Timberwolves (1-0) will face the New Orleans Pelicans (0-2) on Saturday night at Target Center.
+In a rematch of Saturday’s matchup, the Minnesota Timberwolves (2-0) will face the New Orleans Pelicans (0-3) on Monday night at Target Center.

-Minnesota cruised to a 124-106 victory over the Houston Rockets during Wednesday’s season opener, starting the team’s season on a high note.
-Wolves center Karl-Anthony Towns led the team with 30 points on an efficient 11-of-15 from the field and added a game-high 10 rebounds.
-Sophomore guard Anthony Edwards contributed 29 points and six boards, while D’Angelo Russell posted 22 in the scoring column along with seven assists.
+The Wolves defeated the Pelicans 96-89 on Saturday, with Minnesota forcing a franchise record 30 opponent turnovers.

-The New Orleans Pelicans are amid their first back-to-back set of the season, falling to the Chicago Bulls on Friday night 128-112.
-Pelicans forward Brandon Ingram led the team with 26 points, eight rebounds and eight assists in the defeat.
+Timberwolves center Karl-Anthony Towns led the team with 25 points, scoring 15 alone in the first quarter.
+Second year guard Anthony Edwards followed with 19 points and 9 rebounds in the contest.

 Current Status Report: